SunnyDjinn/Rusty-Saphire/README.md

 On Linux/MAC OS:
 Type the command "make" on a terminal, in the folder where the sources and the makefile are located

-On Windows:
-I have no idea how it works, who cares anyway, no true computer scientist uses windows!

 Execution: